ankishb/ml-toolbox/tutorials/ml-short-notes.md

 # logistic regeression
 - Linear regression try to put a linear line on samples, **Just imagine**, Can a linear line give a solution which seprate **[0,1]**. **Well, it can, Look at following exp**, because we need a threshold to decide which side the samples lie.
 But for biased/imbalanced dataset, the linear line will be biased along one side and solution may not be good, whereas logistic regression helps to put a sigmoid like curve on the samples, which seems good.
+- In log-reg, output is always between `[0-1]`, where in linear reg, output can be anything `> 1 or < 0`.
+- it computes probability of being 1.
+- log-reg is an optimization problem.

 Fit a line though the following sample and analyze the threshold of 0.5 to detect the test samples.